 Anime and Manga

-Blue Gender.
+- Blue Gender.
 A few humans have survived Gaia's Vengeance, and they can all live in harmony with mother nature, free at last of technology!
 Then the Fridge Logic sets in - the only survivors will be physically strong people.
-If you're a cripple, blind, deaf, have a curable terminal disease, etc. then you're hosed.
+If you're physically disabled, blind, deaf, have a terminal disease, etc. then you're hosed.
 Mother Nature hates you and you have no right to live.

-Macross: Do You Remember Love touches on this at the end.
+- Macross: Do You Remember Love touches on this at the end.
 The Macross and the few Zentradi turncoats were able to beat the Boddol Zer fleet.
 However, Exsedol reminds Britai that there are over 1,000 fleets of the Boddol Zer and Lap Lamiz classes in the galaxy, each one numbering in the millions of ships.
 What is not stated is that, the power of culture notwithstanding, it would still be a long, hard, and impossibly uphill battle of attrition against possibly billions of ships.
 The Macross and Britai's Zentradi would have to win all of those battles.
 Just one of those other fleets has to win and it's game over.
 Later Macross series address this with the Macross Colonization Fleets: the civilization attempts to seed as many worlds as possible so that even if Earth was taken out by one of the other Zentran fleets, the human race would survive.

 "All of Kinkade’s structures seem consumed from within by raging infernos.
 What might be laughed off as artistic excess suddenly trickles icily down your spine when you realize that Kinkade’s rustic incinerators are operating at full tilt regardless of the time of day, prevailing weather conditions, and the particular season depicted in the painting!"